• Home

 • There's a serious learning curve

-Obsidian is one of a new category of note-taking apps that pushes the boundaries of what a note-taking app can—and should—do.
-Along with Notion and Roam Research (which didn't make this list because of its high price and barrier to entry), it strives to be an all-encompassing digital database for your life—and kind of pulls it off.
+Obsidian is one of a modern category of note-taking apps that pushes the boundaries of what a note-taking app can—and should—do.
+Along with Notion, Roam Research (which didn't make this list because of its high price and barrier to entry), and a handful of other apps, it strives to be an all-encompassing digital database for your life—and kind of pulls it off.

 Obsidian has a much steeper learning curve than the other apps on this list, so only check it out if you're prepared to put in the work to get it set up to your needs.
-At its core, it's just a notes app that uses text files formatted in Markdown, but things can get more complicated quickly.
+At its core, it's a notes app that offers both Markdown-formatted text notes and more freeform, OneNote-style Canvas notes, but things can get more complicated quickly.
 Certainly, if you try to use it as a basic notes app, you'll be a bit disappointed with it.

 Obsidian price: Free for personal use; $50/user/year for commercial use.
-Premium add-ons offer services like Sync and Publish from $10/month.
+Premium add-ons offer services like Sync and Publish from $5/month.

 Best Evernote alternative